 The following major research facilities support our research:

 In addition, the School boasts excellent facilities in the communication and network engineering branches of telecommunications engineering.
 We have full measurement capabilities with automated anechoic chambers covering 1-110GHz, plus network and spectrum analysis to 40 GHz.
 A full suite of state-of-the-art simulation tools including microwave circuit and system simulation, electromagnetic simulation and semiconductor device modelling and simulation.
-Low Temperature Co-fired Ceramic (LTCC) fabrication facilities for prototyping integrated RF systems, as well as a range of deposition systems within the Micro Nano Research Facility.
+A Low Temperature Co-fired Ceramic (LTCC) fabrication facility for prototyping integrated RF systems, as well as a range of deposition systems within the Micro Nano Research Facility.
 The School also has a network engineering research facility that enables research in cognitive radio, ad-hoc networks and software-defined networking.

 Who we are